cselab/corpuscles/README.md

 Various components can be switched on/off at will, such as
 A. Bending elasticity of lipip bilayer.
-B. Strain (both shear and strecth) easlticity of cytoskeleton.
+B. Strain (both shear and strecth) elasticity of cytoskeleton.
 C. Viscosity of lipid membrane.
 D. Thermal fluctuations of lipid membrane.
+E. Constraint of reduced volume of a closed membrane surface.
-E. Constraint of total area of a closed membrane surface.
+F. Constraint of total area of a closed membrane surface.
-F. Constratin of total volume of a closed membrane surface.
+G. Constratin of total volume of a closed membrane surface.
-G.  Constratin of area difference between outer- and inner-surface.
+H.  Constratin of area difference between outer- and inner-surface.

 For different components, variations of model/law can be selected such as Helfrich/spontaneous curvature model for bending elasticity